 The screening of The Mill and the Cross was connected in part to the current major Detroit Institute of Arts exhibition Rembrandt and the Face of Jesus.

 Also, Bruegel’s The Wedding Dance is displayed in the DIA.
 On January 21, 2012, an evening showing of The Mill and The Cross was complemented by an afternoon DFT 101 screening of the 1936 biopic Rembrandt, in which we saw one great artist portrayed by another, Charles Laughton.
 In a more conventional way than The Mill and the Cross, Rembrandt showed a painter immersed in his creative and earthly worlds, tapping into his inspirations, influences, and intuition to create great works of art.

 Religious feeling played an important role in both films, which was enhanced by the stately, cathedral-like grace of the DFT auditorium.
 Both painters seemed to be driven by a somber, profound Christian faith that helped them see the universal passions of human life.

 Both films also had a shadowy, dramatic painterly light, which in Rembrandt was achieved using black and white cinematography.
 And they each showed the details of everyday life, in almost documentary fashion, helping us better understand the worlds of these two painters.

 The screenings of these two movies led me to some of my more technical and academic film books, to see what connections have been made between paintings and film.

-Paintings have played an important role in many movies that I’ve seen at the DFT, including Lust for Life, La Belle Noiseuse, and Lola Montès.
+Paintings have been the subject or important elements of many movies that I’ve seen at the DFT, including Lust for Life, La Belle Noiseuse, and Lola Montès.
 Probably the most memorable movie of a painter that I saw at the DFT was the 2001 screening of The Mystery of Picasso (1956), in which Pablo Picasso was shown creating art that is reputed to exist only in this film.